raadsr15/Retail-Transaction-Analysis-Extracting-Consumer-and-Sales-Insights/README.md

 # Retail-Transaction-Analysis-Extracting-Consumer-and-Sales-Insights
 This project analyzes over 38,000 retail transactions to uncover insights into customer behavior, seasonal patterns, city-wise sales trends, and the impact of promotions and discounts.
 Implemented using Python, Pandas, Seaborn, and Matplotlib for effective data visualization and interpretation.

-# Retail Transaction Analysis: Extracting Consumer and Sales Insights

-This project explores a comprehensive dataset of retail transactions to analyze customer behavior, seasonal trends, and the effectiveness of promotions.
-By leveraging data visualization and exploratory data analysis techniques, the project offers insights that can inform marketing, inventory planning, and operational strategies.

 ## Dataset Overview